MathurUtkarsh/Video-Captioning-Using-LSTM-and-Keras/README.md

 # Video-Captioning

-Video Captioning is an encoder decoder mode based on sequence to sequence learning.
-It takes a video as input and generates a caption describing the event in the video.
+Video Captioning is a sequential learning model that employs an encoder-decoder architecture.
+It accepts a video as input and produces a descriptive caption that summarizes the content of the video.

-The importance of captioning lies in its ability to make video more accessible in numerous ways.
-Automated video caption generator helps searching of videos in websites better.
-It can be used for clustering of videos based on their content easier.
+The significance of captioning stems from its capacity to enhance accessibility to videos in various ways.
+An automated video caption generator aids in improving the searchability of videos on websites.
+Additionally, it facilitates the grouping of videos based on their content by making the process more straightforward.

 ## Table of contents
 * <a href="#Inspiration">Inspiration</a>